BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Direct costs and benefits of the Primary School Deworming Project

 In the KLPS, on average, one person has **2.6 children in a lifetime [@klps5]**.
-The deworming treatment reduced the under-five mortality rates of children of dewormed students by **18 (per 1,000 children)**.
+The deworming treatment reduced the under-five mortality rates of children of dewormed students by **18 per 1,000 children**.
 Thus, the treatment to one person roughly averted the death of 0.05 children among per treated individual.
 From a perspective of cost, the direct deworming costs per one student are \$1.44 (2017 USD PPP), given the treatment period of 2.41 years and take-up rate of 75%.
 So, we could simply say that 0.05 lives can be protected by spending \$1.44 per treatment to one person.
 The below sections further explains the costs and benefits of saved children of dewormed students with additional parameters.

 <!--Multiplying the per-capita cost by the number of treated students (21,710 people), the direct program cost is $30,256.
 So, we could simply say that 1,347.76 lives can be protected by spending $30,256.
 The below sections further explain the costs and benefits of saved children of dewormed students with additional parameters.-->

 ### Intergenerational Mortality Benefits

-The benefits are calculated as a monetary value of years of saved under-five children's lives per dewormed individual ($IGMB$).
-The calculation is conducted as the multiplication of the monetary value of health benefits ($M_p$) and the discounted sum of the average treatment effects on the under-five mortality reduction of children of the dewormed cohort ($γ_{t}$) times childbirth t years after deworming ($F_{t}$), and the average value of saved life per child of the KLPS population in terms of DALY ($H$).
+The yearly benefits are calculated as a monetary value of years of lives saved of under-five children's per dewormed individual ($IGMB_t$).
+The calculation is conducted as the multiplication of the monetary value of health benefits per adjusted year of life saved ($M_p$) and the average treatment effects on the mortality under-five of children of the dewormed cohort ($γ_{t}$) times the fertility rate t years after deworming ($F_{t}$), and the life expectancy in Disability Adjusted Life Years, or DALYs, ($H$).
 This approach assumes that the benefits are added for a maximum of 25 years after the deworming intervention, which is analyzed in [@klps5].

 <details>